rantalaofficial/UraniumGPT/README.md

 # UraniumGPT
-This is my own ChatGPT GUI wrapper made using PyQt5 and OpenAi libraries
+This is my minimalistic ChatGPT GUI wrapper made using PyQt5 and OpenAi libraries.
+It has all the functionality needed for basic LLM use: support for multiple chats, text streaming and model selection.

 ## How to use?